Think-and-Dev/gitbook-docs-test/docs/integration/minting-rif2x.md

 NOTE: there is a retrocompatibility function called `function mintRiskProx(bytes32 bucket, uint256 resTokensToMint)` which is suitable for those who are already integrated to MoC platform and are not ready to use vendor functionality.
 In the future we are planning to deprecate this method.

-You must approve the amount of RIF token that you are willing to use on the Money on Chain platform before minting RIF2X.
+You must approve the amount of RIF token that you are willing to use on the Money On Chain platform before minting RIF2X.
 The approved amount is called **allowedBalance**.
 You can do this by invoking `function approve(address _spender, uint256 _value) public returns (bool success)` that is part of the [ERC20 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md).

 ## Parameters of the operation